Learning Unknown Intervention Targets in Structural Causal Models from Heterogeneous Data: Methodology

 For a given SCM $\mathcal{M}$, due to the assumption that the causal graph is a DAG, each observed variable $X_i\in \Xv$ can be written as $X_i=g_i(\Nv)$ where function $g_i$ only depends on exogenous noises corresponding to the ancestors of $X_i$.
 We collect all these equations in the vector form $\Xv = \gv_{\mathcal{M}} (\Nv)$ where $\gv_{\mathcal{M}}:\mathbb{R}^{n}\rightarrow\mathbb{R}^n$ and $n=|\Xv|$ is the number of variables in the system.
 We call function $\gv_{\mathcal{M}}$, the ``mixing function'' of SCM $\mathcal{M}$.

 \warning{As we have access to a collection of distributions in $\mathcal{P}$, we will exploit the heterogeneity in data to recover the exogenous noises in $\Nv_{\Tv}$.
 Specifically, we utilize a contrastive learning approach.
 We observe auxiliary variable $U$ indicating the index of the environment, and train a nonlinear regression model with universal approximation capability\footnote{Universal approximation capability refers to the ability to approximate any Borel measurable function to any desired degree of accuracy.
-See \citep{hornik1989multilayer} for more detail.} for the supervised learning task (Please refer to Appendix \ref{app:nonlinearICA} for more details).
-We consider a specific exponential family for the distributions of the exogenous noises (see Appendix \ref{app:nonlinearICA} for the definition of the exponential family and the assumptions on it).
+See \citep{hornik1989multilayer} for more detail.} for the supervised learning task (Please refer to Appendix \ref{app:recovery} for more details).
+We consider an exponential family for the distributions of the exogenous noises (see Appendix \ref{app:recovery} for the definition).
 To ensure that the noises in $\NT$ can be recovered, we require the following assumption:}

 \begin{assumption} For a given SCM $\mathcal{M}$, we assume that either: (a) the corresponding mixing function $\gv_{\mathcal{M}}$ is invertible, or (b) there exists an invertible function $\tilde{\gv}:\mathbb{R}^{|\Ov|}\rightarrow \mathbb{R}^{|\Ov|}$ such that $\tilde{\gv}(\Ov)=(\Nv_{\Tv}, \Vv)$ where $\Vv\in \mathbb{R}^{|\Ov|-|\Tv|}$ is a random vector satisfying $\Vv\indep U$ and $\Nv_{\Tv}\indep \Vv|U$. \end{assumption}